YSU-CSIS-SE/csci-5802-tooldemo-randoop/index.md

 **Usability of Tests:** While the program does generate a lot of tests, finding which tests are useful for describing the behavior of the class is another matter.
-The program seems to generate a test for every conceivable test imaginable, and if any of these tests fail, it woud be difficult to determine how the code is affecting that test.
+The program seems to generate a test for every conceivable test imaginable, and if any of these tests fail, it would be difficult to determine how the code is affecting that test.

-Overall, while the program does require some command-line knowledge and has a steep learning curve, the effeciency and customizability of the program makes it a very convenient way to generate JUnit tests.
+Overall, while the program does require some command-line knowledge and has a steep learning curve, the efficiency and customizability of the program makes it a very convenient way to generate JUnit tests.
 The program is especially good at generating tests files for java libraries.
 The program is easy to install as well, so it is very easy for a user to download the